‹ all guides

 How to sequence the work

 Measure first, because the three overlap and you do not want to pay for the same fix twice.
 A scan shows which AEO and agent surfaces are present and which are missing.
 The page-level gaps are usually AEO and agent-readiness work, fixable on the site itself.
 The trust gaps are GEO work, earned offsite over time.
-The point of measuring is to spend effort where an engine or an agent actually changes its behaviour, not where a checklist says you should.
+The point of measuring is to spend effort where an engine or an agent actually changes its behavior, not where a checklist says you should.

 For a measured audit across agent-readiness, AEO and the agent surfaces an engine cannot see, contact info@turva.dev.